 If you don’t have artistic skills but have good taste, you can opt to sell supplies that’ll aid in others’ crafts.
 Examples are DIY sewing kits, party supplies, and even beads and buttons.

 Picking the right name is crucial.
 It can make or break your business because it’ll determine how searchable and relevant you will be to potential customers.
 Keep in mind what you’re going to sell, how unique you are from your competitors, and how easy your name will be to remember.
+In this case, name generators can be an excellent help for inspiration.
 Ensure that you’re top of mind when customers look for a gift for themselves or others.

 Once you have your name, the next step is to create branding essentials such as icons, cover photos, stickers, and labels.
 If you need ideas on how to make assets, head on to Canva to explore thousands of templates you can freely customize.